kyma-project/template-operator/README.md

 Include the `State` values in your `Status` sub-resource, either through inline reference or direct inclusion.
 These values have literal meaning behind them, so use them properly.

 2. Optionally, you can add additional fields to your `Status` sub-resource.
-For instance, `Conditions` are added to `SampleCR` in the [API definition](api/v1alpha1/sample_types.go).
+For instance, `Conditions` are added to Sample CR in the [API definition](api/v1alpha1/sample_types.go).
 This also includes the required `State` values, using an inline reference.
-See the following SampleCR reference implementation.
+See the following Sample CR reference implementation.

     ```go
     package v1alpha1